fpopic/master-indexers/README.md

 #### Usage:

-Used to preprocess input files on single machine because it constructs shared dictionaries \
+Used to preprocess input files on single machine because it constructs shared lookup table \
-(sync for mutable collection needed on multicore) and maps ids to indexes.
+(sync for mutable collection needed on multicore) and maps ids to indices \
+(e.g. customerId => customerIndex, itemId => itemIndex) and saves the file with it's lookup table.

+Indices are prefered over ids because linear algebra libraries operate with indices (continued ).

 Scala time > 45 min (only item-item matrix)\
 C++   time < 5 min  (both matrices)